 When throwing your punches, always remember to turn your body through the shot and turn your hand over at the moment of impact.

 Rounds 15-18: Hand Pads

-At this point world famous trainer Roger Mayweather has caught his breath and nephew Floyd Mayweather will continue training with him for the next 10-15 minutes.
+At this point around halfway through the Floyd Mayweather training routine – world famous trainer Roger Mayweather has caught his breath and nephew Floyd will continue training with him for the next 10-15 minutes.